chartmann1590/RPI-Dashboard/docs/USAGE.md

 **5. Alerting (Future):**

 *   The project currently doesn't have alerting, but this is a planned feature.
-It's designed to trigger alerts when a device goes offline or exceeds a predefined threshold (temperature, etc.).
+It’s designed to trigger alerts when a device goes offline or exceeds a predefined threshold (e.g., temperature).

 ## Examples

-**1. Basic Monitoring:**
+**Example 1: Viewing Device Status**

-Run `python app.py`.
-You will see a list of devices that are discovered on your network and their current status.
+When you run `python app.py`, the application will display a list of devices it has discovered, including their names, current status, and the timestamp of the last update.

-**2. Running a Holiday Theme:**

-Visit ` in your web browser.
-You'll see the weather displayed with a Christmas-themed visual effect.
-Try other holiday themes as well.

-**3. Examining Device Data:**

-The application saves the state of each device to the database, `devices.db`.
-This allows you to examine the history of the device's status.
+**Example 2:  Holiday Theme**

+The application can toggle between holiday themes.
+To set a holiday, use the `test_holiday` parameter in the URL.
+For example, to view the application with the Christmas theme, use `

 ## Tips

-*   **Network Configuration:** Ensure your firewall allows the application to scan your network.
+*   Ensure that your firewall allows connections to the application on the specified port (default: 5000).
-*   **Device Discovery Issues:** If devices aren't being discovered, double-check your network configuration and firewall settings.
-*   **Database Inspection:** You can use a SQLite browser to explore and query the `devices.db` database.
-*   **Future Enhancements:**  The project is a prototype, and the core features are designed to be extended and improved upon.
-This is a great starting point for contributing to the development of this system.

----

-**Important Note:** This usage guide is based on the information provided in the code analysis.
-Since the project is a prototype, some features may be incomplete or require further development.
-This is primarily a conceptual guide, reflecting the project’s current state.
-The development team continues to work on enhancements, so expect updates to this documentation.
+*   Monitor the application logs for any errors or warnings.
+*   Consider adding more devices to the network to test the automatic discovery functionality.
+*   To disable the holiday theme, simply remove the `?test_holiday=christmas` parameter from the URL.